Cult of the offensive: World War I

-The cult of the offensive was the dominant theory among many military and political leaders before World War I. Those leaders argued in favor of declaring war and launching an offensive, believing they could cripple their opponents, and fearing that if they waited, they in turn would be defeated.
+The cult of the offensive was the dominant theory among many military and political leaders before World War I. Those leaders argued in favour of declaring war and launching an offensive, believing they could cripple their opponents, and fearing that if they waited, they in turn would be defeated.
 The dominance of this line of thought significantly contributed to the escalation of hostilities, and is seen as one of the causes of World War I.

 Military theorists of the time generally held that seizing the offensive was of crucial importance, hence belligerents were encouraged to strike first in order to gain the advantage.
 Most planners wanted to begin mobilization as quickly as possible to avoid being caught on the defensive.
-This was complicated as mobilizations were expensive, and their schedules were so rigid that they could not be canceled without massive disruption of the country and military disorganization.
-Thus, the window for diplomacy was shortened by this attitude, and once the mobilizations had begun diplomacy had the added difficulty of having to justify cancelling the mobilizations.
+This was complicated as mobilisations were expensive, and their timetables were so rigid that they could not be cancelled without massive disruption of the country and military disorganisation.
+Thus, the window for diplomacy was shortened by this attitude, and once the mobilisations had begun, diplomacy had the added difficulty of having to justify cancelling the mobilisations.
 This phenomenon was also referred to as "war by timetable".